Nominate to join the Board of Directors

 IAWF is committed to maintaining a positive, empowering, inclusive, and innovative culture where all members of the wildland fire community feel safe, valued, heard, and included.
 We recognize that diversity encompasses differences between people and include recognition of ethnicity, culture (including indigenous peoples), personality, age, sexual preference, disability, religious beliefs, social and economic standing, as well as profession, education, work experiences, and professional identity.
 And inclusivity creates feelings among groups of diverse peoples of equal value and respect, equal access to opportunities and resources, and open and accepted contribution of perspectives and talents.

 We welcome and encourage nominations for all individuals meeting the requirements listed below, and we will also accept self-nominations.

 Nominations will be accepted through September 30, 2023 and successful candidates will begin their 3-year term on January 1, 2024.

 REQUIREMENTS AND INFORMATION

-- Must be an “individual” member of the IAWF in good standing.
-Student, Corporate and Agency members are not eligible.
+- Must be an individual, volunteer/seasonal, or student member of the IAWF in good standing.
+Corporate, Library and Agency members are not eligilble.

 - The IAWF Board of Directors is a working Board.
 We expect that individuals serving the membership in these positions will contribute the time, energy and expertise to serve on committees, participate in eleven (11) conference calls per year and generally assist in furthering the mission of the Association.
-(Calls are scheduled the last Tuesday every month, except December and generally last about 60 minutes.
-The calls are generally scheduled for 3:00 or 4:00 pm Mountain Time).
-Visit this link to check the time of the meeting in your time zone.
+(Calls are scheduled the last Tuesday every month, except December and generally last about 75 minutes.)

 - Applicants with skills/expertise in Financial Management, Board Governance, and Communication/Journalism/Media (Writing and Editing) are highly encouraged to apply.